 What is important in launching new unscripted programming that hits with viewers?
 How are creatives and executives engineering long-lasting, still-surprising reality franchises?
 Top creative and executive talent dish about what does it take to develop, produce and grow hot reality TV.

 Debra Birnbaum, Executive Editor, TV, Variety

 Ty Pennington, Co-Star, Trading Spaces

 Lisa Vanderpump, Producer and Star (Vanderpump Rules, Real Housewives of Beverly Hills)

-Julie Chen, Host, Big Brother and Co-Host, The Talk
+Julie Chen, Host, Big Brother franchise and Host, The Talk

 Showrunners from the recent boon of resurrected series talk about re-engaging old fans and attracting new fans to their reboots.
 How are shows chosen to re-launch?
 What is the process of signing back original talent?
 Leaders of Reboot TV share their creative process.